microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 session = onnxruntime.InferenceSession(<path to model>, so)
 ```

-## Enabling Execution Providers that compile kernels in a minimal build

-It is possible to enable execution providers that compile kernels in a minimal build.
-Currently the NNAPI execution provider is the only compiling execution provider that has support for running in a minimal build.
+## Using NNAPI with ONNX Runtime Mobile

+Using the NNAPI Execution Provider on Android platforms is now supported by ONNX Runtime Mobile.
+It is recommended to limit the ORT format model to using ONNX operators if NNAPI will be used at runtime.
+A minimal build targeting Android that includes NNAPI support must also be created.

-### Create ORT format model limited to ONNX operators
+### Limit ORT format model to ONNX operators

-Specify `--optimization_level basic` when running `tools\python\convert_onnx_models_to_ort.py` as per above [instructions](#1-Create-ORT-format-model-and-configuration-file-with-required-operators) .

-This will result in a model that only uses ONNX operators.
-All nodes that NNAPI could handle are preserved, at the cost of any higher level optimizations that may have been possible.

-It is possible to perform additional steps to allow the higher level optimizations to be applied.
-See [here](Advanced_Minimal_Build_usage.md) for more details.
+The NNAPI Execution Provider is only able to execute ONNX operators using NNAPI, so when creating the ORT format model it is recommended to limit the optimization level to 'basic' so that custom internal ONNX Runtime operators are not added by the 'extended' optimizations.
+This will ensure that the maximum number of nodes can be executed using NNAPI.
+See the [graph optimization](ONNX_Runtime_Graph_Optimizations.md) documentation for details on the optimization levels.

+To limit the optimization level when creating the ORT format models using `tools\python\convert_onnx_models_to_ort.py` as per the above [instructions](#1-Create-ORT-format-model-and-configuration-file-with-required-operators), add `--optimization_level basic` to the arguments.
+  - e.g. `python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py --optimization_level basic /models`

+For further explanation on how the optimization level affects how many nodes can be assigned to NNAPI, and some advanced options if your model is especially performance sensitive, please see [here](Minimal_Build__Advanced_Usage_with_NNAPI.md).

-### Create a minimal build with NNAPI support
+### Create a minimal build for Android with NNAPI support

-NOTE: A minimal build with full NNAPI support can only be created for the Android platform as NNAPI is only available on Android.
-See [these](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#Android-NNAPI-Execution-Provider) instructions for details on creating an Android build with NNAPI included.
+For NNAPI to be used on Android with ONNX Runtime Mobile, the NNAPI Execution Provider must be included in the minimal build.

+First, read the general instructions for [creating an Android build with NNAPI included](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#Android-NNAPI-Execution-Provider).
+These provide details on setting up the components required to create an Android build of ONNX Runtime, such as the Android NDK.

-  - Follow the above instructions to [create the minimal build](#2-Create-the-minimal-build), with the following changes:
+Once you have all the necessary components setup, follow the instructions to [create the minimal build](#2-Create-the-minimal-build), with the following changes:
-    - Replace `--minimal_build` with `--minimal_build extended` to enable the support for execution providers that compile kernels in the minimal build.
+  - Replace `--minimal_build` with `--minimal_build extended` to enable support for execution providers that dynamically create kernels at runtime, which is needed by the NNAPI Execution Provider.
-    - Add `--use_nnapi` to include the NNAPI execution provider in the build
+  - Add `--use_nnapi` to include the NNAPI Execution Provider in the build
+  - Windows example:
+    `<ONNX Runtime repository root>.\build.bat --config RelWithDebInfo --android --android_sdk_path D:\Android --android_ndk_path D:\Android\ndk\21.1.6352462\ --android_abi arm64-v8a --android_api 29 --cmake_generator Ninja --minimal_build extended --use_nnapi --disable_ml_ops --disable_exceptions --build_shared_lib --skip_tests --include_ops_by_config <config file produced by step 1>`
+  - Linux example:
+    `<ONNX Runtime repository root>./build.sh --config RelWithDebInfo --android --android_sdk_path /Android --android_ndk_path /Android/ndk/21.1.6352462/ --android_abi arm64-v8a --android_api 29 --minimal_build extended --use_nnapi --disable_ml_ops --disable_exceptions --build_shared_lib --skip_tests --include_ops_by_config <config file produced by step 1>`

 ## Limitations